4 signs of mental health struggles

 - Learn a new skill like playing a musical instrument or coding

-4. find a job that makes you feel good
+4. find a job that supports your wellbeing

 Instead of spending your hours working in a job or for an employer that you dislike and doesn’t provide you with the right mental stimulation, pursue one that you will enjoy more.